 Who can Claim VAT Exemption?

-Many items that we sell at Spring Chicken are VAT exempt for people who suffer from a disability and/or chronic or terminal illness.
+Many items that we sell at Spring Chicken are VAT exempt for people who have a disability and/or chronic or terminal illness.
 Charities can also claim VAT relief.

 What items are VAT exempt?

-The HMRC states that “equipment that has been designed solely for people with a disability, chronic or terminal illness or on the adaptation of equipment so they can use it can be VAT exempt”.
+Equipment that has been designed solely for people with a disability, chronic or terminal illness or the adaptation of equipment so they can use it can be VAT exempt.

 Spring Chicken and our suppliers work closely within set government guidelines to assess if a product is VAT exempt or not.
 If a product is VAT exempt you will be able to see this by the logo on the product page.

 Please be aware that VAT exemption cannot be claimed for temporary disabilities (like a broken bone) or for an able-bodied person (even if they are quite frail).

 It’s required that you fill in a simple declaration setting out the nature of your disability and/or chronic or terminal illness.
 Or if you are a charity your charity registration number

 Spring Chicken require no proof of your disability or a doctor’s letter, however you need to remember that it is an offence to falsely claim that you or someone you are buying for is eligible for VAT exemption under the guidelines.